imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/react-native.md

 After a successful upload, you should see the newly uploaded file in the [Media Library](http://dev.imagekit.io/dashboard#media-library) of your ImageKit dashboard.

-If you don't see the file, check if there are any errors in the browser console log.
+If you don't see the file, check if there are any errors in the log.
 Make sure that the private API key has been configured.
 The server app is running.
 And the uploaded file type is [supported](../../api-reference/upload-file-api/#allowed-file-types-for-uploading) by ImageKit.

 ## **Rendering videos**

 Rendering videos works similarly to rendering images.

-To play a video file, a video player is required.
-In this context, we are utilizing `react-native-video`, but feel free to choose any video player of your preference.
+We're going to use the [`react-native-video`](https://www.npmjs.com/package/react-native-video) package to play video files, but you can use any other video player.

 ```bash
 npm install react-native-video
 ```

-This is how we fetch videos in `app/screens/Videos/index.js` and also lets update `app/AppComponent.js` to include video fetch screen.
+Update the `app/screens/Videos/index.js` and `app/AppComponent.js` file to fetch video.

 {% tabs %}
 {% tab title="app/screens/Videos/index.js" %}